 - Employment Program for People with Disabilities – Information on the City’s employment program that incorporates modified recruiting and hiring practices to reduce barriers that can exist for people with disabilities applying for employment with the City of Richmond.

-- Enhancing Accessibility in the Built Environment – Resources to help promote enhanced accessibility of the built environment, including the City’s Enhanced Accessibility Design Guidelines.
+- Accessibility in the City – Includes resources to help promote enhanced accessibility of the built environment, including the City’s Enhanced Accessibility Design Guidelines.

 2017 Accessible Cities Award